Tax Evasion or Fraud?

 Generally, if a taxpayer has not been contacted by the IRS, or is not currently under audit, examination, or investigation, it is not likely he will be prosecuted after a voluntary disclosure – unless the IRS disputes the voluntary disclosure, or the IRS believes the taxpayer has engaged in an illicit income-producing activity (or is a threat to the voluntary assessment system, where the taxpayer is deemed a tax protester).

-The decision whether or not to make a voluntary disclosure to the IRS is not a simple one and should never be made without the counsel of an experienced tax attorney.
 The decision should be made only after weighing the risks involved in one’s case-and that is something the Office of David W. Klasing can definitely help you with.
-Note: This decision should NEVER be discussed with the original tax preparer as they are the government’s most powerful witness against you.

 The following bolded content is the actual language of the IRS’s Voluntary Disclosure Practice: